aran-0-1/centauri-airlines-passenger-satisfaction-dashboard/README.md

 ### 2. Service Ratings by Experience Area

+This section shows:

+* Top-rated experience area
+* Lowest-rated experience area
-This section shows the top-rated and lowest-rated passenger experience areas, along with the Overall Service Score for the selected flight class.
+* Overall Service Score for the selected flight class
+* Average service rating by passenger experience area

-The bar chart dynamically updates based on the selected class and highlights experience areas that fall below the selected class average.
+The bar chart dynamically updates based on the selected flight class and highlights experience areas that fall below the selected class average.

 ---